 6. Is there a maximum investment?

 However, if you want to contribute large sums, its is a good idea to contact us beforehand so that we can facilitate the process.

 Yes.
-The coop’s assets are invested in the stock market and the market goes up and down.
+The coop’s assets are invested in the stock market and and the market goes up and down.
 We did extensive simulations of our parasite algorithm from 2003 to 2011.
 During those years, the worldwide financial crisis hit hard, and our simulations still ended up profitable and beating the S&P500.
 It is the world’s most difficult index to beat; over 80% of all funds in the world lose against it.
+After years of great performance, we’ve also been through difficulties and lost funds.
 One should always be aware of the risk.
-Past performance does not guarantee future profits.
 Our algorithm is set to mirror the best investors on the Wall Street and if they are not making returns, we are not either.
 The first years of our operation we made big profit, but the fiscal year 2015-2016 brought us loss.

 The increase of risks is what characterizes the transition from an industrial economy into an economy based on knowledge and attention.
 How do you prepare yourself for something unforeseen, unpredictable, or potential?
 This question is in the core of Robin Hood, it is why Robin Hood was established.
 Robin Hood is about sharing the risks in knowledge work.
 We also constantly monitor Robin Portfolios’ risk parameters: the Sharpe ratio, Sortino ratio and Calmar ratio.
 For most of the time they have displayed excellent performance.
 However, it is important to understand that our risk level is never static, since we adjust it according to market situation.
 In traditional terms our risk level is high, since we are investing in stocks, but that is not the whole story.
 The Parasite pulls this risk level down considerably, by using the best expertise and every instrument.
 One could say our risk to the upside is higher than to the downside.